Qumulo/docs/managing-snapshots.md

 You can clear and turn off filters by clicking the filter toggle button again.
 Its text and coloring will change to reflect whether filters are currently active.

+{% include image.html alt="Filter toggle off" file="administrator-guide/managing-snapshots-filter-off.png" %}

-{% include image.html alt="Filter Toggle" file="administrator-guide/managing-snapshots-filter-on.png" %}
+{% include image.html alt="Filter toggle on" file="administrator-guide/managing-snapshots-filter-on.png" %}

 ## Managing Your Snapshots